ivanzusko/picklock/README.md

 # Picklock
-Picklock practicaly for any situation 🙃 - collection of usefull tools
+The picklock practically for any situation 🙃 - collection of usefull tools

 Here you can read some [documentation](https://github.com/ivanzusko/picklock/blob/master/DOCUMENTATION.md).